matplotlib/basemap/doc/users/intro.rst

 Ben Root has volunteered to take over maintenance of Basemap until 2020.
 Pull requests will be reviewed, and bugs will be fixed.
-Also, the maintenance will ensure compatibility with packages like NumPy and matplotlib.
+Also, the maintenance will ensure compatibility with packages like NumPy and Matplotlib.
 New features will be accepted, but we stress that new development efforts should be focused on Cartopy.
 When Python 2.7 is officially EoL'ed in 2020, a release of Basemap will be made and support from Ben Root will end.